maruos/maruos/docs/user/tips.md

 1. In a VNC client (could be your phone) connect to the phone's IP address with the password supplied.

 Thanks @curiousercreative for the original tip!

+### Use a PC to set up your desktop without an external display

+1. Get root on your phone by going to Settings > System > Developer options and enabling Android debugging (adb) and Root access (adb only)
+2. Run `adb root` on a PC with your phone connected via USB
+3. Run `adb shell`
+4. Run `lxc-start -n default`

+Wait and you will be greeted with a login shell into your desktop.
+You can now login, enable ssh, vnc, change password, etc.

+*Thanks [@luka177](https://github.com/maruos/maruos/issues/78#issuecomment-585113328) for this tip!*

 ### Build and replace Maru's Debian installation